shruthikmusukula/DiDAP/planeTracks_SQLSchemaSetup/planeTracks_SQLSchemaSetup.md

 # Setting Up a Database Schema in Oracle Database

 The queries in this directory of the _NavalSonarDataAnalyticsPlatform_ repository, deal with loading collected aircraft data in CSV format into Oracle Database, as opposed to Hive.
-The SQL Queries created in this directory set up a two-table schema for handling ADSB Aircraft Data.
+The queries created in this directory set up a two-table schema for handling ADSB Aircraft Data.
 All contents of this directory are written using SQL.
 The files in this repository include:
 + ADSB_FULL_SCHEMA_SETUP.sql
 + COPY_TABLE_FOR_USE.sql